ternarybob/aktis-plugin-sdk/README.md

 This SDK includes automated build and release workflows:

 - **Continuous Integration**: Runs tests, go vet, and formatting checks on all PRs and pushes
-- **Automated Releases**: Creates GitHub releases with source code archives when code is pushed to master
+- **Automated Releases**: Creates GitHub releases with source code archives when code is pushed to main
 - **Go Modules**: Automatically validates and tidies dependencies

 ### Workflow Features